Diving in Cabo San Lucas - Bluewater Dive Travel

 HOW TO GET TO there

 Los Cabos International Airport (SJD) is the main international airport servicing the region and receives multiple daily flights from the US.
-Taxis, hire cars, and shared transport are readily available on arrival.
-The drive to Cabo San Lucas takes around 45 min to an hour depending on traffic.
+Taxis, hire cars, and shared transport are readily available upon arrival.
+The drive to Cabo San Lucas takes around 45 min to an hour, depending on traffic.
+Check out our essential tips for arriving at the Cabo Airport for more information.

 HOW TO DIVE CABO SAN LUCAS

 Cabo San Lucas is home to a good number of hotels and accommodation options catering to all budgets and tastes.
-In the main Marina you can find many restaurants, bars, shopping options and a variety of nightlife option, with a small beach at the end of the east tip.
-If you are looking for beach you want to stay northern of the marina.
-Most of the diving will be done out of the Marina and therefore you have to plan transfer time from this hotel area.
+In the main Marina, you can find many restaurants, bars, shops, and a variety of nightlife options, with a small beach at the end of the east tip.
+If you are looking for beaches, you want to stay north of the marina.
+Most of the diving will be done out of the Marina, and therefore, you have to plan transfer time from this hotel area.

 OTHER THINGS TO DO IN CABO SAN LUCAS